Jan Oort: Celebrating his birthday and life

 The Oort Cloud of comets is not an observed fact.
 It’s still a theory.
 But it’s a well-accepted theory by astronomers that has stood the test of time, and it’s thought to explain the origin of long-period comets such as Comet Hale-Bopp.

 Prior to Oort’s work on the Oort Cloud, astronomers wondered for hundreds of years (or thousands of years, if you count history’s earliest watchers of the skies) where the comets they observe originated.
 Astronomers in the 20th century knew that comets collide with other celestial bodies.
 They knew comets vaporize when they pass too near the sun, and sometimes the close encounter ejects them from our solar system.
 And yet there are always new comets coming to our part of the solar system.

 The Oort Cloud answers this paradox of comets that seem to appear out of nowhere.

-He died in 1992, at 92 years old.
+Oort died in 1992, at 92 years old.
 But his contributions to astronomy live on.

 Bottom line: Dutch astronomer Jan Oort was born on April 28, 1900.
 He visualized a vast reservoir of icy comets on the outskirts of our solar system, which now bears his name.